Table of Contents

 Screenshot of Graphite Web displaying some metrics.

-In the first article we introduced the basic concepts and architecture of Graphite, and then in this article we went through an installation using the official Docker image.
+In the first article, we introduced the basic concepts and architecture of Graphite, and then in this article, we went through an installation using the official Docker image.
 We further demonstrated two step-by-step examples showing how to generate metrics and push them to Graphite.
-The first example demonstrated how to feed single metrics into Graphite, while the second one uses pickle to feed data in bulk.
-We finally demonstrated the visualization of ingested metrics via Graphite Web, the native web interface provided by Graphite project.
+The first example demonstrated how to feed single metrics into Graphite, while the second one uses a pickle to feed data in bulk.
+We finally demonstrated the visualization of ingested metrics via Graphite Web, the native web interface provided by the Graphite project.

 Before ending this article, here are some takeaways: